hightechu/techccelerator-web-app-template/GETTING_STARTED.md

 _Note:_ If you are using an online text editor / integrated development environment (Codespaces, Repl.it) you will most likely not need to download Git, Node.js, or npm.

-> Optional: You may want to install the Heroku CLI to manually deploy the project with Heroku.
-For more information, visit [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 <h2 id="2">🚀 Setup the Project in A Development Environment</h2>

 You will need a GitHub account and read/write access to the repository.

 _Note:_ HighTechU Students working in a team will have read/write access to your team's project repository.

-_Note:_ You will also need admin access on the repository in order to set up automatic Heroku deployments.
+> You will also need admin status to configure deployment using Fly.
+HighTechU students working in a team should nominate one person to be in charge of this.

-> For HighTechU students, your Team Mentor will be the admin on your repository and handle the deployment to Heroku.

 Notes: